non-Metric Multidimensional Scaling (nMDS)

 For attribution, please cite this work as:

-J. Smit A (2021) non-Metric Multidimensional Scaling (nMDS). http://tangledbank.netlify.app/BCB743/nMDS.html.
+Smit, A. J. (2021) non-Metric Multidimensional Scaling (nMDS). http://tangledbank.netlify.app/BCB743/nMDS.html.